-Just under three-fifths of doctors (58%) who have participated in the post-RPR survey worked in general practice settings (Table 16).
+Half of doctors (51%) doing their first RPR who also participated in the post-RPR survey worked in general practice settings (Table 17).
 While often similar in some ways, general practices can vary in characteristics such as the number of doctors and other staff, patient loads, demographics of the patient population and levels of managerial/supervisor support.
 Doctors can also hold different positions within practices, for example owning the practice or working as a locum.

-Overall, doctors working in general practice were significantly more likely to report making changes to their practice and PDP than doctors working in other settings such as hospitals or clinics specialising in an area of health.
-Doctors working in general practice were also more likely to positively recommend RPR to colleagues.
+Overall, doctors working in general practice were significantly more likely to report making changes to their practice than doctors working in other settings such as hospitals or clinics specialising in other branches of medicine.

-20 Years in practice adds to 351 as there is one missing value.
+18 Years in practice has a different total as there is one missing value.

-Fewer of the interviewed doctors working in general practice thought the RPR process did not fit them or their practice (one in twenty) than those working in other practice settings (one in six).
+Fewer of the interviewed doctors working in general practice thought the RPR process did not fit them or their practice (one in twenty) compared to those working in other practice settings (one in six).